40 Random Acts of Kindness in 40 days

 15. Left coupons I didn’t need on top of the item in the grocery store for someone else to use

-16. Purchased a Starbucks gift card for a free cup of java for someone of the barista’s choosing – told her whatever was leftover was a tip for her
+16. Purchased a Starbucks gift card for a free cup of coffee for someone of the barista’s choosing – told her whatever was leftover was a tip for her.

 23. Took flowers and a card to a neighbor on the birthday of her mom who had recently passed away.